 This guide is intended for entrepreneurs interested in mental health app development.
-Whether you wish to create a mental health app from scratch or update an existing application for your organization, you can find helpful tips and ideas here.
+Whether you wonder how to develop an app for tracking mental health or remote consultations, want to update your existing software, need a budget estimate, or look for new ideas — you can find helpful tips here.

 A Few Reasons to Develop Mobile Mental Health Solutions